fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 root@56892f4726bb:/workspaces/devcontainer/aqua-tutorial#
 ```

-And voila, we got a result certainly meets our expectations.
-Make sure to change the greet param to *false* and that the results corresponds to:
+And voila, the result certainly meets our expectations.
+Make sure to change the greet parameter to *false*, run the `fldist` command from above agin and the result should corresponds to:

 ```bash
 [